design-group/traefik-proxy/README.md

   - proxy
 ```

-The traefik proxy is configured to use the `proxy` network, so we need to add the following networks to the `docker-compose.traefik.yml` file:
+The traefik proxy is configured to use the `proxy` network, so we need to add the following networks to the project's `docker-compose.traefik.yml` file:

 ```yaml
 networks: